Gurottesque/API-Test-with-Postgres/README.md

 This API its also accesible through: https://elite-kanban.onrender.com

-Read 'documentation.html' for the documentation or acces /api/documentation
+Read 'documentation.html' for the documentation or access /api/documentation